agross/docker-reveal/README.md

 ![](img/07-repos.png)

-* Images are blueprints for containers
+* Images are sharable blueprints for containers
 * Images provide the root file system for containers
 * Containers are created from images
 * Images can be thought of as stopped containers
-* Each of these can be addressed by `ID` (e.g. `15895ef0b3b2`) or `name:tag`
+* An image can be addressed by `ID` (e.g. `15895ef0b3b2`) or `name:tag`
   (e.g. `fedora:latest`)
-* Containers share images, e.g. if you create 2 containers from 1 image, the image will be reused
+* Containers share images, e.g. if you create 2 containers from 1 image, the image will be reused and not downloaded again
 * Images are composed of read-only layers
-* Modified files cause a new leayer to be created which is per-container and read/write
-  * ~ Copy-on-write file system
+* File modifications made by the container cause changes in the writeable layer for that specific container (~ Copy-on-write file system)
-* Provides isolation per container
+* This provides isolation per container
-* Immutability is king
+* Immutability is king (almost anywhere in docker)
 * Images can be created on one machine and run on another machine, e.g.
   1. Create images in CI
-  1. `docker push` to internal registry
+  1. `docker push` to internal image registry
   1. Deploy to production servers using `docker pull`/`docker run`

 ## Images